-Whether travelling for business or leisure, your personal consultant will find you the best deal, while building long lasting relationships with you or your company.
+Whether travelling for business or leisure, your personal consultant will find you the best deal, while building long-lasting relationships with you or your company.

 A must-see on all holidays to Osaka, the castle was built in the 16th Century and features heavily in the history of the country.
-Osaka Castle became the seat of power for Japan when the country was unified from different warring state into a single country.
+Osaka Castle became the seat of power for Japan when the country was unified from different warring states into a single country.

 Reconstructed several times over the centuries, the castle houses a museum on Japanese history, particularly the Azuchi-Momoyama and Edo periods, and is surrounded by beautiful parkland.
-Containing examples of samurai armour, historical clothing, art, and household items, the power and fortune of its original owner, Hideyoshi Toyotomi, is evident in the 3rd floor of the main tower his fascination with gold went to extremes!
+Containing examples of samurai armour, historical clothing, art, and household items, the power and fortune of its original owner, Hideyoshi Toyotomi, is evident on the 3rd floor of the main tower where his fascination with gold went to extremes!